RainboeStrykr/siteshot/README.md

 ## 📸 About Siteshot

+Most screenshots aren’t meant to be shared; they’re messy, inconsistent, and hard to present.
+SiteShot fixes that.

+Instead of just capturing screens, SiteShot lets you transform them into polished visuals in seconds.
+We started with a simple website screenshot tool.
+But the real problem wasn’t capturing screens; it was making them presentable.
+So we rebuilt everything around that.

-Siteshot is a powerful, local-first web application designed to help developers, designers, and creators elevate their screenshots.
-Instead of sharing raw, boring screen captures, Siteshot allows you to add beautiful backgrounds, realistic drop shadows, rounded corners, and macOS-style window controls to your images instantly.
+Siteshot is a powerful web application designed to help developers, designers, and creators elevate their screenshots.
+Instead of sharing raw, boring screen captures, Siteshot lets you instantly add beautiful backgrounds, realistic drop shadows, rounded corners, and macOS-style window controls to your images.

-No logins required.
-No cloud storage limits.
-Everything happens right in your browser.

 ## ✨ Features

 - 🎨 **Beautiful Backgrounds**: Choose from solid colors, smooth gradients, or upload your own background image.
 - 📐 **Granular Control**: Adjust padding, inset radius, image scaling, and alignment to get the perfect crop.
-- 💡 **Dynamic Shadows & Glows**: Add highly configurable drop shadows and ambient glows that adapt to your image's colors.
+- 💡 **Dynamic Shadows & Glows**: Add highly configurable drop shadows and ambient glows that adapt to your image's colours.
 - 📱 **Presentation Ready**: Instantly make any standard screenshot look like a professional mockup.
-- ⚡ **Local & Fast**: Built as a Single Page Application.
-Processing happens on your device.
+- ⚡ **Local & Fast**: No logins required.
+No cloud storage limits.
+Everything happens right in your browser.
 - 🎬 **Cinematic Landing Page**: Features a stunning, GSAP-powered landing page with scroll animations and dynamic elements.

 ## 🛠 Tech Stack